 If you pay out your fixed rate home loan early then you may need to pay the fixed rate break costs to the bank or lender.
-This can be very expensive, in the thousands of dollars and is the main reason that reduces the flexibility of fixed rate home loans.
+This can be very expensive, in thousands of dollars, and is the main reason that reduces the flexibility of fixed rate home loans.
 Before taking out a fixed rate home loan you should consider if you may want or need to repay it, refinance it or switch it to a variable interest rate before the fixed term has finished.
-If it is likely that you will want to do any of these it may be cheaper to use a variable interest rate home loan instead (due to the fixed interest rate break costs).
+If it is likely that you will want to do any of these, it may be cheaper to use a variable interest rate home loan instead (due to the fixed interest rate break costs).

 Australia and New Zealand Bank: Early repayment fee;

 Bankwest: Break costs;

 Commonwealth Bank: Early repayment adjustment;

 Macquarie Bank: Break costs;